Vasilisalook/vasilisalook.github.io/_posts/2022-03-09-my-first-module.md

 ## A reflective piece (What exactly have I learnt and how?)

 https://www.youtube.com/watch?v=TRIys0HLJuU
+This is a [good guide](https://www.markdownguide.org/basic-syntax/) to learn about the basic markdown syntax.

 ## Meeting notes (from various meetings with team members and tutor, where applicable).